Fabian2000/cvalidate/README.md

 <script src="jQuery3.5.1.min.js"></script>
 <script src="cvalidate.js"></script>
 ```
+(Every input type which supports required got tested and worked with the script)

 ## How to use custom classes instead of the default cval class?
 Add the data attribue data-cvalidate-class="HERE_YOUR_CLASS_NAME"